SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-monitoring/index.md

 description: Overview of strategy for collecting application and infrastructure data (logs and metrics) for Azure services using Azure Monitor.
 ---

 This page has information about Sumo’s solution for obtaining application and infrastructure data (logs and metrics) for Azure services using Azure Monitor.
-This solution enables you to monitor:
+This solution enables you to collect following data:

 * **Activity Logs**.
 Activity Logs are subscription-level logs that provide insight into the operations performed on resources in your subscription, for example, creating a virtual machine or deleting a logic app.
 * **Diagnostics Logs**.
 Diagnostics Logs are resource-level logs that provide insight into operations that were performed within a resource itself, for example, getting a secret from a Key Vault.
 * **Metrics**.
 Metrics provide performance statistics for different resources and the operating system in a virtual machine.